Brianna Sterling, LCSW

 While attending her Master of Social Work (MSW) program at the University of Georgia(UGA), Brianna worked as a behavioral therapist for an inpatient psychiatric hospital.
 She served as a family advocate, grant coordinator, & therapeutic camp counselor for multiple child advocacy centers.
 Brianna was also a member of the Phi Alpha Honor Society (the American honor society for Social Work students).
 She attended trainings on commercial sexual exploitation of children (CSEC), mindfulness, theraplay, attachment, and animal-assisted therapy.
 Brianna also participated in the Project F.R.E.E Elevate & Together We Can curriculum and was trained as a co-facilitator.

-Brianna is a clinical supervisor for a private, community based mental health provider.
-She has more than 3 years post graduate work experience as an individual, child, and family therapist.
-She has over 2.5 years of experience as an Intensive Family Intervention (IFI) therapist providing thorough services to children experiencing suicidal thoughts, self-harm, and/or homicidal thoughts and their families.
+Brianna has more than 4 years post graduate work experience as an individual, child, and family therapist.
+She has experience as an Intensive Family Intervention (IFI) therapist providing thorough services to children experiencing suicidal thoughts, self-harm, and/or homicidal thoughts and their families.
+She served as a clinical supervisor where she supervised and trained clinicians at a private, community based mental health agency.
 Brianna also has experience as a group facilitator, intake assessor, and agency liaison to multiple agencies serving children/families.